Freiheit77/COVID-19-Hackathon-Reddit-posts/README.md

 ## Objective:

-This project performs LDA topics modeling based on reddit submissions and comments to see what COVID-19 related topics are the most popular and what we could do to bring real social impact under the prevalence of coronvirus.
+This project performs LDA topics modeling based on reddit submissions and comments to see what COVID-19 related topics are the most popular on Reddit and what Reddit executives could do to bring real social impact under the prevalence of coronvirus.
+The Annotated pitch deck (COVID19 Challenge Final.pptx) is attached for reference.

 ## Dataset: